The Complete User Analysis Guide: Personas to Design to Analytics

 Product design is often thought of as a conceptual, artistic, and creative process.
 But to produce a product that users want, it takes more than imagination and innovation.

 Usability analytics related to the design, creation, and implementation stages of your product development is essential for making these processes flow seamlessly.
 It gives you the knowledge to make winning decisions about your product that will change its success.
-A metric-driven product design process is ideal to custom tailor your product to what users want!
+A process is ideal to custom tailor your product to what users want!

 Here are some best practices for product design: